reactjs/react.dev/beta/src/content/learn/reacting-to-input-with-state.md

 const [error, setError] = useState(null);
 ```

-Then, you'll need a state variable representing which one of the visual states described earlier you want to display.
+Then, you'll need a state variable representing which one of the visual states that you want to display.
 There's usually more than a single way to represent that in memory, so you'll need to experiment with it.

 If you struggle to think of the best way immediately, start by adding enough state that you're *definitely* sure that all the possible visual states are covered: